garystafford/microservice-docker-demo-master/README.md

 # Microservice Demo Master Files

 #### Introduction
-Master build file repository for a set of Java Spring Boot services, for an upcoming post on scaling microservices with the latest Spring and Docker features.
+Master build file repository for an upcoming post on scaling microservices with the latest Spring and Docker features.

 #### Technologies
 * Java